Fairly Allocating Many Goods with Few Queries: Preliminaries

 An \emph{allocation} is a partition of $G$ into $n$ bundles $(G_1,G_2,\dots,G_n)$, where bundle $i$ is allocated to agent $i$.
 If the goods lie on a line, for each good $g$ we denote by $L_g$ and $R_g$ the set of goods to the left and right of $g$, respectively.
 A \emph{contiguous} allocation is an allocation in which every bundle forms a contiguous block on the line.

 We now define the fairness notions that we consider. \begin{definition} An allocation $(G_1,G_2,\dots,G_n)$ is said to be \begin{itemize} \item \emph{envy-free} if $u_i(G_i)\geq u_i(G_j)$ for any $i,j$. \item \emph{envy-free up to any good (EFX)} if for any $i,j$ and any good $g\in G_j$, $u_i(G_i)\geq u_i(G_j\backslash\{g\})$. \item \emph{envy-free up to one good (EF1)} if for any $i,j$ such that $u_i(G_i)<u_i(G_j)$, there exists a good $g\in G_j$ such that $u_i(G_i)\geq u_i(G_j\backslash\{g\})$.\footnote{The clause ``such that $u_i(G_i)<u_i(G_j)$'' is necessary for the case where $G_j=\emptyset$.} \end{itemize} \end{definition} It is easy to see that envy-freeness is stronger than EFX, which is in turn stronger than EF1.
 Envy-freeness is a classical and well-studied fairness notion that goes back to \citet{Fol67}.
 By contrast, its two relaxations are relatively new: EF1 was introduced by \citet{Bud11} and a related property was studied by \citet{LMMS04}, while EFX was only proposed recently by \citet{CKMP+16}.
-Interestingly, it is not known whether an EFX allocation always exists, even for three agents with additive valuations \citep{CKMP+16,PR18}.

 We will consider algorithms that compute fair allocations according to these fairness notions.
-In order to discover the agents' valuations, an algorithm is allowed to issue \emph{value queries}.
+In order to discover the agents' utilities, an algorithm is allowed to issue \emph{value queries}.
 In each query, the algorithm chooses an agent $a_i$ and a subset $G'\subseteq G$, and finds out the value of $u_i(G')$.
 We assume that the algorithm is deterministic, and allow it to be \emph{adaptive}, i.e., the algorithm can determine its next query based on its past queries and the corresponding answers.